evilstan/StarWarsUniverse/README.md

 # StarWarsUniverse

-Test task, currently under active development Unfortunately, due to the high workload at the main job, I did not have time to finish the project What is implemented:
+Unfortunately, due to the high workload at the main job, finished the project in time

+What is implemented:
 -user interface
 - API requests